1895

 1990

-The first hospital-based proton treatment center in the United States is built at Loma Linda University Medical Center in Loma Linda, Calif.
+The first hospital-based proton treatment facility in the United States is built at Loma Linda University Medical Center in Loma Linda, Calif.

 2001

-The first patient is treated at Harvard/Massachusetts General Hospital’s Francis H. Burr Proton Therapy Center in Boston, the second hospital-based proton treatment center in the United States.
+The first patient is treated at Harvard/Massachusetts General Hospital’s Francis H. Burr Proton Therapy Center in Boston, the second hospital-based proton treatment facility in the United States.

 2003

-The Midwest Proton Radiotherapy Institute (MPRI), the third proton treatment center in the United States, opens in Bloomington, Ind.
+The Midwest Proton Radiotherapy Institute (now the Indiana University Health Proton Therapy Center), the third proton treatment facility in the United States, opens in Bloomington, Indiana.

 2005-2010

-Seven more institutions open proton therapy centers in the United States.
+Seven more institutions open proton therapy facilities in the United States.

 2013

-On March 8, 2013, SCCA Proton Therapy Center (now Fred Hutchinson Cancer Center - Proton Therapy) opens in Seattle.
-It’s the first proton center in the Northwest and the only one within a 1000-mile radius.
+On March 8, 2013, SCCA Proton Therapy Center (now Fred Hutchinson Cancer Center – Proton Therapy) opens in Seattle.
+It is the first proton facility in the Northwest (and was the only one within a 1,000-mile radius when it opened).